tmc/llama-mistral/README.md

 # Extremely hacky implementation of Mixtral 8x7B

+## New: API access

+Try a much faster implementation of this model at https://app.fireworks.ai/

+## What is it?

 Mistral dropped the new MoE model this morning: https://twitter.com/MistralAI/status/1733150512395038967

-This is an attempt to hack original Llama codebase to load it.
+This is an attempt to hack the original Llama codebase to load it.
 The implementation is very naive and slow.

 You need 2 x 80Gb or 4 x 40Gb cards to load it.